Undergraduate Programming

 Land, American Culture and Law

-The law school's portfolio of dedicated law undergraduate courses correspond to areas of interest and strengths of the University of Washington and its students.
+The law school's portfolio of dedicated law undergraduate courses corresponds to areas of interest and strengths of the University of Washington and its students.
 The Land, American Culture and Law course speaks to the strong interests of our students in environmental regulation and indigenous rights.

 This course offers an examination of North American attitudes toward land, nature and natural resources, and the relationships between those attitudes and the creation of laws and public policies.
 This course will explore a number of topics, including ideas of ownership and political identity in relationship to land; the public policies and laws that give expression to those ideas; the set of moral, ecological and aesthetic imperatives that have developed to shape how land and nature are used; and the tensions between public and private good and individual and collective flourishing that are central to the history of land ownership and use in the United States.
 Readings from varied sources will focus attention on the ways that culture and ideals shape attitudes towards use and ownership of the natural environment and define relationships of human societies to the land.